sunmorgus/vscode-json-editor/README.md

     ![expandcollapsesearch](https://i.imgur.com/qa1hYbu.gif)

+## Configuration

+- `vscode-json-editor.theme`: Set the theme for the editor ('light', 'dark').
+Note: you must close/reopen any existing editors for the change to take effect.

 ## Known Issues

 1. Editing large json files (>1mb) from the tree view can sometimes cause edits to be lost or not fully synced.